ctphoenix/Python-Course-Material/chapter7.md

 In this case study, we will continue taking a look at patterns of bird flights over time.

 *** =instructions
 -  Great!
 Now find the average speed for each bird and day.
-Create three `pandas` Series objects – one for each bird.
+Store these are three `pandas` Series objects – one for each bird.
 -  Use the plotting code provided to plot the average speeds for each bird.

 *** =hint